MiraZzle/ad-caelum/README.md

 # Ad Caelum

 ## About the project
  <a href="https://mirazzle.itch.io/ad-caelum"> Ad Caelum</a> is a game developed in 48 hours during <a href="https://itch.io/jam/spring-game-jam-cuni-mff"> Matfyz Spring Jam</a>.
 Ad Caelum is a bullet hell pixel art dungeon crawler.
-Plaers main task is to fight his way through a series of dungeons.
+Players main task is to fight his way through a series of dungeons.

 ## Our team
 - <a href="https://github.com/Couleslaw"> Jakub Smolík</a> - programming (lead)